Oliviier-dev/calculator/README.md

-This is the final project from the odin project javascript course
+This is the final project from the odin project javascript course which was taken during the Andela Kickstart course